samuelhong2004/Process/CSS_301_Process_Draft.md

 # Graduation Learning Plan for a Future Component Engineer I
+Prepared for: Advising Group
+Prepared by: Samuel Hong
 ## Table of Contents
 - [Purpose](#purpose)
 - [Best Practices for Building Component Engineering Readiness](#best-practices-for-building-component-engineering-readiness)